felixlopz/hubrise-test-task/content/apps/deliveroo/faqs/en/tabletless-auto-accept.md

 ![Turn on auto-accept when you open your restaurant](../../images/016-en-auto-accept-open-restaurant.png)

-You can also turn auto-accept on or off at any time from the tablet's **Settings** page.
+You can also toggle auto-accept at any time from the tablet's **Settings** page.

 ![Turn on auto-accept on the Settings page in the tablet](../../images/017-en-auto-accept-settings.png)